Frequently Asked Questions about Diet with Dietician Aveen Bannon (BSc Human Nutrition & Dietetics)

 Eat well to stay healthy

-Regular meals with a wide variety of foods and reasonable portions are the way to protect yourself from obesity and the risks it poses to your health.
+Regular meals with a wide variety of foods and reasonable portions are the best ways to protect yourself from obesity and the risks it poses to your health.

-“Excess body weight contributes to death in about one in five people,” says Aveen Bannon, Dietitian (BSc Human Nutrition & Dietetics), who has a special interest in cancer.
+“Excess body weight contributes to death in about one in five people,” says Aveen Bannon, Dietitian (BSc Human Nutrition & Dietetics).

 Aveen emphasises that 50% of our energy should come from good quality carbohydrates like: